Malachyiii/Nvidia-Edge-Face-Detection-Network/README.md

 The AWS instance is composed of 2 parts

--A Mosquitto server
+- A Mosquitto server
--an image processor contained in processor.py
+- an image processor contained in processor.py

 Both of these pieces are containerized and deployed into a docker network. **The setup for these containers is executed by the** `amazonsetup.sh` **shell script**.

 Images for each of these pieces are contained in the respective Dockerfile

--Mosquitto server -> `aws_mqtt_Dockerfile`
+- Mosquitto server -> `aws_mqtt_Dockerfile`
--Image processor -> `processor_Dockerfile`
+- Image processor -> `processor_Dockerfile`

 The script `amazonsetup.sh` is below